Where to Find Decadent Vegan Food in Paris

 Les Tontons Veg

 The menu also has some southern flavors with herbs from Provence and Teta from Lebanon.
-To wash it all down, choose between a refreshing glass of tea or lemonade.
+To wash it all down, choose between a refreshing glass of tea and a glass of lemonade.

 Address: 9 Rue de Lancry, 10th Arr